 For MUFG to maintain the stable operation of its financial infrastructure, it is essential to foster the corporate culture in which each employee understands the importance of cyber security and considers what should be done as a company while acting in collaboration with other financial institutions or government authorities.
-MUFG provides educational programs to not only employees directly involved in cyber security but also those engaged in planning and promotion of the business services so that every employee is well-versed in necessary countermeasures against cyber-attacks.
-Furthermore, MUFG provides all employees at main Group companies with e-learning, phishing mail exercises, and newsletters for alerting cyber-attacks and familiarizing them proper responses, and hosts seminars for widely scoped Group companies.
-MUFG also engaged in various activities with external organizations, such as collaboration with Financials ISAC Japan, the IT security association of financial institutions, and participation in various training programs and drills hosted by the NISC (National center of Incident readiness and Strategy for Cybersecurity), the Financial Services Agency, and the Tokyo Metropolitan Police Department.
+MUFG provides educational programs to not only employees directly involved in cyber security but also those engaged in the planning and promotion of business services so that every employee is well-versed in necessary countermeasures against cyber-attacks.
+Furthermore, MUFG provides employees at main Group companies with e-learning, phishing mail exercises and newsletters for alerting readers of cyber-attacks and familiarizing them with proper responses.
+It also hosts seminars for a wide scope of Group companies.
+In addition, MUFG is engaged in various activities with external organizations, such as various training programs and drills hosted by the NISC (National center of Incident readiness and Strategy for Cybersecurity), the Financial Services Agency, and the Tokyo Metropolitan Police Department.